Hyperlite Mountain Gear 3400 Windrider

 When the 3400 Windrider was delivered to my house, the box looked much too small to contain a backpack—if I’d had no idea, I might have guessed it contained a small tent.
 It’s not often that a backpack, or any piece of gear, leaves an impression on me before I even remove it from its packaging.
 Intrigued by its incredibly low weight—it’s by far one of the lightest packs made for lightweight backpacking and thru-hiking—I loaded it up with about 35 pounds of gear, clothing, and food and took it out on a three-day, 39-mile backpacking trip in mid-September in Wyoming’s Wind River Range, and more recently used it for a seven-day, 96-mile (two-thirds off-trail) traverse of the rugged Wind River High Route.
 Having used other ultralight packs that simply did not have the support for more than 20 to 25 pounds, I entered this experiment with healthy skepticism.
 But the 3400 Windrider made me a believer.
 Here’s why.

-At under two pounds, it’s 10 ounces lighter than a leading ultralight pack, the Osprey Exos 58, and almost a pound lighter than the smaller REI Flash 45, and compares in weight with competitors from other specialty pack manufacturers.
+At under two pounds, it’s a half-pound to nearly a pound lighter than other ultralight packs in this review, and compares in weight with competitors from other specialty pack manufacturers.
 Given its place among the lightest backpacks on the market, key questions are how well it compares in terms of carrying capacity and comfort and durability.
 In these areas, it excels.

 We hiked through waves of thunderstorms on both trips in the Winds, with heavy rain and hail, and the pack kept everything inside absolutely dry.
 I doubt it’s built to remain waterproof with long-term, full immersion—but given that it floats (which I don’t doubt because it’s largely airtight when closed tightly), that wouldn’t become an issue for backpackers.
 The pack fabric is so structurally strong, in fact, and the hipbelt so supportive, that the pack stands up on its own even when empty.
 I don’t know of a more durable pack in this weight class.